kapost/circuitry/README.md

   * `:fork`: Forks a detached child process that immediately sends the request.
   * `:thread`: Creates a new thread that immediately sends the request.
-Because threads are not guaranteed to complete when the process exits, completion can be ensured by calling `Concord.flush`.
+Because threads are not guaranteed to complete when the process exits, completion can be ensured by calling `Circuitry.flush`.
   * `:batch`: Stores the request in memory to be submitted later.
-Batched requests must be manually sent by calling `Concord.flush`.
+Batched requests must be manually sent by calling `Circuitry.flush`.
 * `subscribe_async_strategy`: One of `:fork` or `:thread` that determines how asynchronous subscribe requests are processed.  *(optional, default: `:fork`)*
   * `:fork`: Forks a detached child process that immediately begins querying the